DevilMedlar/python-recall-training/rules.md

 ## Rule 20 - Do not confuse exposure with mastery

-Past transcripts may contain Python or developer-tooling material Daddy has seen before.
+Past transcripts, prior-run challenges, old grades, pass/fail records, quiz or assessment results, hint history, previous stage progress, and other historical training material MAY contain Python, tooling, security, or developer-workflow concepts Daddy has seen before.

-That exposure can help the tutor understand what may look familiar, but MUST NOT automatically mark those concepts mastered or unlocked in this repository.

-This curriculum now starts from zero.
-Only work completed in the new run counts toward current mastery unless Daddy explicitly changes that rule.
+That historical exposure MAY help the Senpai:

+- recognize material that may look familiar to Daddy
+- anticipate concepts that previously caused difficulty
+- improve teaching examples, pacing, and pedagogy
+- avoid repeating known tutoring failures

+Historical exposure MUST NOT by itself:

+- mark a concept mastered
+- mark a concept unlocked
+- establish current-run curriculum progress
+- establish a current grade or assessment result
+- skip required teaching or current-run mastery evidence
+- substitute for Daddy demonstrating the concept in the current training run

+A statement that Daddy remembers, recognizes, has seen, or previously completed something is evidence of historical familiarity, not by itself proof of current mastery.

+Current mastery MUST be determined from current-run evidence under Rule 12.

+A concept becomes eligible for graded recall only after it has been taught and explicitly unlocked under Rule 6.

+Weakness and mastery evidence from the current run MUST be tracked according to Rules 12 and 19 rather than reconstructed from historical transcripts.

+The current run's fresh-start state is defined by the README and Rule 26.
+Rule 20 explains how historical exposure may be used pedagogically; it does not independently redefine or override that starting state.

+Only an explicit change to the governing fresh-start policy, reflected consistently in the applicable repository contract and persistent training state, may cause historical progress to count as current-run mastery or unlocks.

 ---